nomothetis/OptionKit/README.md

 OptionKit currently supports three types of options:

-* Short options, triggered by flags of the type `-f`
+* Short options, triggered by flags of type `-f`
-* Long options, triggered by flags of the type `--long-option`
+* Long options, triggered by flags of type `--long-option`
 * Mixed options, triggered by either type, such as `-v` or `--version`

 An option can have zero or more required parameters.
 Parameters are restricted